 It’s often possible for a spouse, a parent or even an employer to spot the signs of opioid abuse.
-If you suspect your loved one may be abusing drugs of any type, it’s best to encourage treatment from a drug rehab center such as the Florida House Experience.
+If you suspect your loved one may be abusing drugs of any type, it’s best to encourage treatment from a drug rehab center such as FHE Health.
 The most common signs of addiction to painkillers include the following:

 - Using opioids not according to the prescription or what the doctor has stated; taking the drug more often even when there isn’t pain present